kubeshop/kusk-gateway/docs/cli/overview.md

 ### Alternative installation method (manual)

-If you don't like automatic scripts you can always use the manual install:
+If you don't like automatic scripts you can install the CLI manually:

 1. Download binary with version of your choice (recent one is recommended)
 2. Upack it (tar -zxvf kusk_0.1.0_Linux_arm64.tar.gz)